pduranti/mercadolibre.github.com/_posts/guide/for-sellers/listing/2012-05-01-listing-introduction.markdown

 Take a look at response retrieved.
 It has a lot of parameters.
 Use <code>OPTIONS</code> http method to get a <code>JSON</code> encoded response that will describe the API, with all the allowed methods and connections to other parto fo API.
 It is a standard format to get [API documentation](/design-considerations/#options).
 In this guide we will cover just those before mentioned.

-## Other considerations{#other-considerations}

-The Items API tutorials require a basic understanding of the curl Linux command, you can get information of how to use it in our Basic Curl Tutorial.
-To list an item with the Items API, you will need an access_token, we recommend that you read the [Authorization Tutorial](../authentication-and-authorization).
-Don’t worry if you don’t understand how to get an access_token, at the end of each tutorial you will see a Javascript example using the MELI Javascript SDK, that do not require access_token.